 We have decided to bring you a list of 10 MMA fighters that are or were police officers.

-Sean Gannon lived a life of an average American working as a Boston Police Officer.
+Sean Gannon lived the life of an average American working as a Boston Police Officer.
 But his life changed when the video that showed Sean fighting in a bare-knuckle street fight went viral.

-In this video, Sean fought against none other than the “King” of street fights, Kimbo Slice.
+In this video, Sean fights against none other than the “King” of street fights, Kimbo Slice.
 What’s more, the video shows Sean defeating Kimbo, handing him the first loss on the street.

-As you would expect, the Boston Police opened an investigation on Sean’s actions.
+As you would expect, the Boston Police opened an investigation into Sean’s actions.
 Also, he ended up being on the front pages of many newspapers, including the “Boston Herald.”

-But soon, he would receive the call from the UFC that wanted to give Sean a chance to prove himself inside the cage.
-Sean made his UFC debut in 2005 against Branded Hinkle at UFC 55.
-He went on to lose via TKO and never return to fight again in the UFC or elsewhere.
+But soon, he would receive a call from the UFC that wanted to give Sean a chance to prove himself inside the cage.
+Sean made his UFC debut in 2005 against Branden Hinkle at UFC 55.
+He went on to lose via TKO and never returned to fight again in the UFC or elsewhere.

 In fact, Sean suffered a few concussions and was unable to return to his job as a police officer.
-So in 2006, they moved him to the Boston Regional Intelligence Center where he was working on a drug Intel.
+So in 2006, they moved him to the Boston Regional Intelligence Center, where he worked on a drug Intel.

 Unfortunately, Gannon passed away in September 2021, not long after retiring as a police officer after 20 years on the force.
 The cause of death is unknown to the general public.